Overview

 India's electric vehicle market recorded 1.94 million units in 2024 (CY), a 26.5% year-on-year increase from 1.5 million units in 2023, with EV penetration rising to 7.46% of total vehicle sales.
 Two-wheelers dominated with ~60% share (1.2 million units, 30% growth), while three-wheeler cargo segment grew 45% driven by e-commerce logistics.
 Electric cars reached 99,848 units.
 October 2024 saw peak monthly sales of 2,19,482 units, coinciding with festive demand and the launch of the PM E-DRIVE scheme.

-The PM Electric Drive Revolution in Innovative Vehicle Enhancement (PM E-DRIVE) scheme was launched on 1 October 2024, with a budget of ₹10,900 crore, extended until March 2028.
-It provides demand incentives for two-wheelers (₹5,000/kWh subsidy, capped at ₹10,000/vehicle), three-wheelers, e-buses, and e-ambulances — replacing the earlier FAME II scheme which lapsed in March 2024.
+The PM Electric Drive Revolution in Innovative Vehicle Enhancement (PM E-DRIVE) scheme was launched on 1 October 2024, with a budget of ₹10,900 crore.
+Originally valid to 31 March 2026, the Ministry of Heavy Industries extended it to 31 March 2028 (August 2025) for e-buses, e-trucks, e-ambulances, and EV public charging stations; e-2W and e-3W subsidies concluded on 31 March 2026 as originally planned.
+The scheme provides demand incentives for two-wheelers (₹5,000/kWh subsidy, capped at ₹10,000/vehicle), three-wheelers, e-buses, and e-ambulances — replacing the earlier FAME II scheme which lapsed in March 2024.

-India's cumulative EV stock is estimated at 4 million+ units by end-2024, while charging infrastructure remains a constraint — approximately 12,000 public charging stations against a target of 2 million by 2030.
+India's cumulative EV fleet crossed 6 million units by end of FY 2025-26, while charging infrastructure has rapidly expanded — over 29,000 public EV charging stations as of late 2025 (Ministry of Power data), up from ~6,586 in 2023, though still far short of the estimated 1.32 million stations needed for 30% EV penetration by 2030.
 The NITI Aayog report (August 2025) identified India's EV market as a $200 billion opportunity by 2030.

 UPSC angle: PM E-DRIVE scheme (₹10,900 crore, October 2024), EV sales crossing 1.94 million in 2024, 7.46% penetration, and the transition from FAME II to PM E-DRIVE are Prelims and Mains GS-3 content on technology/industry policy.

-India's semiconductor ecosystem saw historic progress in 2024–2025.
-The India Semiconductor Mission (ISM), established under the Modified Programme for Semiconductors and Display Fabs (December 2021) with a ₹76,000 crore government outlay, approved four semiconductor projects totalling ₹1,52,650 crore investment.
-The Tata Electronics-PSMC fabrication plant at Dholera (Gujarat) — India's first commercial chip fab — received bhumi pujan in March 2024, targeting 28nm process nodes and 50,000 wafers/month capacity, with production expected by 2026–27.
+India's semiconductor ecosystem saw historic milestones in 2024–2026.
+The India Semiconductor Mission (ISM), established under the Modified Programme for Semiconductors and Display Fabs (December 2021) with a ₹76,000 crore government outlay, approved 12 semiconductor projects totalling ₹1.64 lakh crore investment (May 2026).
+The Tata Electronics-PSMC fabrication plant at Dholera (Gujarat) — India's first commercial chip fab — received bhumi pujan in March 2024, targeting 28nm process nodes and 50,000 wafers/month capacity; construction is ~50% complete (May 2026); Tata-ASML MOU signed 16 May 2026 for lithography support.
+Micron ATMP in Sanand began commercial production 26 February 2026 — India's first commercial-scale semiconductor facility.
+TSAT in Jagiroad, Assam commissioned Phase 1 in April 2026 — first semiconductor chip packaging in Northeast India.

 Battery Technology and Critical Minerals — India's Strategic Push 2024